-Ways forward.
-We enumerate a few potential directions below.
+We enumerate a few potential directions to mitigate the leakage of authentication secrets as below.

-Replacing the developer server with cloud features.
+7.2.1 Replacing the developer server with cloud features

 As one important advantage of mini-apps, developers can be saved from the need to deploy their own servers.
 They can make use of WeChat cloud base and Tencent cloud hosting to host their mini-app's backend, in which no explicit app secret or access token is required-an implicit grant is implemented.
 In addition, all necessary server-side APIs can be invoked from cloud functions to lessen the reliance on access tokens.
 However, this is secure only if the app secret has not been hard-coded, otherwise without IP whitelisting, cloud functions can be called without authorization as seen in Sec.
 5.2.2.
 In certain cases, a developer server is not avoidable, e.g., the business may involve a large amount of data/code, not manageable or cost-effective for the cloud base; in such cases, the developers must avoid hard-coding app secrets and enable IP whitelisting.